sarbal/BINF_tut/lessons/python_dataviz.md

 ```

-## Test yourself!
+# Q4: Test yourself!
-1. Open a Juptyr notebook and save your work there.
-2. Load the iris dataset.
-HINT: it is in the seaborn package. `iris = ???.load_dataset("iris")`.
-3. Look at it and make a distribution plot for one of the variables.
-4. Do a pairplot between all variables for the iris dataset.
-5. Plot a variable in the iris dataset with the four different plot types, as above.
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, we will try to repeat similar plots with the `iris` dataset.
+Plot a multiple plot figure, with any variable in the iris dataset, across the four different plot types.

 [Solutions next week]

 Back to the [homepage](../README.md)